 Generally speaking, braces are the most popularly accepted and original orthodontic treatment mechanism.
 Believe it or not, researchers found incipient forms of braces in mummies from the Egyptian era.
-Today, as in many other fields, development and research have contributed to technological advancements in Oral Health.
+Today, as in many other fields, development, and research have contributed to technological advancements in Oral Health.

 Technology advancements have made Conventional or Stainless-Steel Braces less painful but especially effective in getting aligned teeth, a proper and healthy bite, and a not less important, beautiful smile for millions of people around the globe.

 Conventional or Stainless-Steel Braces use metal brackets glued to the front of each tooth.
 An Orthodontist connects brackets through a metal wire adjusted on every patient’s visit for check-ups.
 Conventional or Stainless-Steel Braces are a reliable option to get a straight and healthy smile.
 Unfortunately, the main disadvantage of Conventional or Stainless-Steel Braces is that they are the most noticeable.
-Many patients contend with the idea of having their mouth full of metal glued to their teeth and wires across their mouth.
+Many patients contend with the idea of having their mouths full of metal glued to their teeth and wires across their mouths.

 How Much Do Braces Cost?

 Financially speaking, Conventional or Stainless-Steel Braces are the less expensive option for teeth alignment.
 In many cases, these types of braces have full insurance coverage.
 So, if you or someone in your family need braces, we recommend you revise with your insurance provider about braces coverage.
-An expected cost of Conventional braces falls between $3,000 to $7,500.
+The expected cost of Conventional braces falls between $3,000 to $7,500.

 Several factors influence the cost of braces; they are the type of braces you and your Orthodontist define, the length of the treatment, where you live, and the extent of your insurance coverage.
 We show some rough numbers of different braces according to their specific characteristics: